-Note that a pianist is necessary for the following:
+NOTE: a pianist is necessary for the following:

-Piano Concerto No. 1, Mvmt.
+- Piano Concerto No. 1, Mvmt.
 I (first statement only)

-Piano Concerto No. 1, Mvmt.
+- Piano Concerto No. 1, Mvmt.
 II (approximately 24 bars)

-A short Ragtime on Silver (and Rag) from Sleeping Beauty
+- A short Ragtime on Silver (and Rag) from Sleeping Beauty

-Some short piano waltzes and spirituals
+- Some short piano waltzes and spirituals

-The pianist may also double on the Celeste.
+- The pianist may also double on the Celeste.